dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/button/info.md

 <SecondaryButtonSizes />

-For variant tertiary, the recommended size are `default`.
+For variant tertiary, the recommended size is `default`.
 A variant with `icon_position="top"` is also available for use.
-It is **not** recommended to use the tertiary button without icon.
-Looking for a similar variant without icon?
+It is **not** recommended to use the tertiary button without an icon.
+Looking for a similar variant without an icon?
 You might want to check out [Anchor](/uilib/elements/anchor) instead.

 <TertiaryButtonSizes />